zerynth/docs/docs/reference.md

 - **Zerynth devices** documentation, with the detailed description of each supported hardware, together with pinmaps and available features.
 Supported devices can be accessed from the menu on the left.
 - **Zerynth command line tools** documentation.
 It is divided into a section for the Zerynth SDK Toolchain (ZTC) and a section for the Zerynth Device manager (ZDM)

+!!! warning "Old documentation"
+    Documentation for versions of Zerynth SDK before r2.6.0 can be found <a href="https://olddocs.zerynth.com" target="_blank">here</a>